mina-android/Expensy/README.md

 - Transfer between accounts using **FROM and TO card rows**
 - The same-as-FROM account is dimmed and non-selectable
 - Live preview of both balances
-- Auto-records a debit and a credit transaction

 ### 📊 Statistics *(in More tab)*
 - **6-month bar chart** — income vs expense side by side